Sets in an Indian Rummy Game

 - Both printed jokers and wild jokers can be used to create a set.

-- A set cannot have more than 4 cards.
+- A set cannot have more than 4 cards without including jokers.
 The minimum number of cards that a set can include is 3.
+However, if jokers are included, sets can have more than 4 cards.

 - Creating sets in a rummy game is not mandatory but optional.